When it comes to carrots: Want not, root-knot

 Currently, there are not many post-plant management options to clean up infestations completely.
 Therefore, most management actions must take place prior to planting.
 One method to reduce populations is to plant non-host grass crops, like corn, wheat, barley, oats or sorghum, along with cover crops like sudangrass, tall fescue or rye.
 It is estimated for every year you plant a non-host crop, the population density of northern root-knot nematodes is reduced 50-90 percent.
 However, that is not always an option and there are both fumigant and non-fumigant nematicides, some of which can be used prior to, at or post-planting.
 Such chemicals include Vapam, Telone II and Vydate.
 Always follow the label!

-So before you head to the tropics for the winter, monitor your root veggie soils and prevent calamity by collecting a soil and root sample and sending it to Fred Warner at the Michigan State University Diagnostic Services Laboratory.
+So before you head to the tropics for the winter, monitor your root vegetable soils and prevent calamity by collecting a soil and root sample and sending it to Fred Warner at the Michigan State University Plant & Pest Diagnostics.
 It is strongly advised that all fields are sampled for plant-parasitic nematodes the fall prior to all vegetable crops, especially carrots.

 - Collect 20 sub-samples using a soil probe, shovel or trowel in a zigzag pattern 6-8 inches deep.
 Place the samples in a bucket and mix thoroughly for a composite sample.

 - Take the composite soil sample and place about 1 quart of it in a container that retains moisture, like a plastic bag.
 Store in a cool area away from sunlight until shipment can be made to the laboratory.

 - If samples are collected prior to harvest, gather six to 12 carrots from the margins of the problem areas.
 Remove the tops and place the roots in a plastic bag with soil and either deliver or send to the lab.

 Your strongest asset is information.
 For more of that, check out the “Midwest Vegetable Production Guide for Commercial Growers.”